OneGeek/GWT-CompletableFuture/README.md

 GWT 2.8.0 compatible implementation of java.util.concurrent.CompletableFuture and supporting classes.
 The implementation is compatible with Java 8 lambdas.
 (The preceding line was really included to help those looking for such via a seach engine)

-This merely packages [this commit](https://github.com/nordligulv/gwt/commit/8b175153216b527e735a07feda4cb5d822caa7c8) by @nordligulv into a module consumable by GWT.
+This merely packages commit [nordligulv/gwt@8b17515](https://github.com/nordligulv/gwt/commit/8b175153216b527e735a07feda4cb5d822caa7c8) into a standalone library for GWT.

-If/When GWT includes CompletableFuture emulation itself, this module will be obsolete.
+If/When GWT includes CompletableFuture emulation itself, this library will be obsolete.

 ## Usage